SkydivingAngel/Net6_Angular15_Oauth2_Secure_HttpOnly_Cookie/README.md

 - **LoginController** is where the Cookie is created after a succesful Login.
 I omitted the credentials validation.
 - Inside **LoginController** there is a method '**IsLoggedIn**' used to check if the user is Authorized.
 - Also **WeatherForecast** Controller has is **get** method protected.
+- Added Pagination Example using NgbPaginationModule from ng-bootstrap.
 ## Requirements
 - Visual Studio 2022
 - Node.js (for npm install)